wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 ### Migrating configurations

-Configration management was handled in WSO2 EI 6.x versions via multiple files such as `carbon.xml`, `synapse.properties`, `axis2.xml` and etc.
+Configuration management was handled in WSO2 EI 6.x versions via multiple files such as `carbon.xml`, `synapse.properties`, `axis2.xml`, etc.

 Micro Integrator of EI 7.1 provides a new configuration model where all of the product configurations are primarily managed by a single configuration file named `deployment.toml` (resides in the `<MI_HOME>/conf` directory).